Prarthana10/csrbox/README.md

 To generate the assembly test list from the python scripts, use the [UATG tool](https://uatg.readthedocs.io/en/stable/overview.html).
 Follow the steps given [here](https://uatg.readthedocs.io/en/stable/installation.html).

 # CSR Registers
+The CSR box is an external python tool

 # File Structure

 # Tests performed

 # Description of files